Privacy & Legal

 Our curriculum and platform are available at no cost for anyone, anywhere, to teach!

-Professional learning for Code.org’s CSA curriculum will be available in participating regions beginning Summer 2022.
-Find out if it’s offered in your region.
+Professional learning for Code.org's CSA curriculum will be available beginning Summer 2022.
+Click here to apply.

 A minimum of 140 class hours; should be taught as a full-year course.
 Contains nine units, which includes an AP® Exam Prep unit.